umbraco/UmbracoDocs/10/umbraco-cms/reference/routing/authorized.md

 ## MVC controllers for the backoffice

-Depending on the type of controller used (mvc or webapi), the controller is not auto-routed.
-You will need to delcare a custom route and register it with the Umbraco DI container to make it work.
+Depending on the type of controller used (MVC or WebAPI), the controller is not auto-routed.
+You will need to declare a custom route and register it with the Umbraco DI container to make it work.

 For more information on authenticated/authorized controllers & attributes see the [Controllers Documentation](../../implementation/controllers.md).